 The Swather uses windrower hydraulics to power its systems.
-Hydraulic pressure flows to the manifold block, which regulates the flow by sending the primary flow to the knife drive.
-An additional smaller secondary flow is directed to the 50/50 flow divider which splits the flow equally between the draper and reel circuits.
+Hydraulic pressure flows to the manifold block, which regulates the flow by sending the primary flow to the 50/50 flow divider, which splits the flow equally between the draper and reel circuits.
+The secondary flow is directed to the knife drive.
 The system is protected by a pressure relief valve which should be set to 3000 psi.
 Return-flow oil is filtered before returning to the windrower.

-See section 16.3 on page 101 for hydraulic schematics
+See section 16.3 on page 108 for hydraulic schematics